BlockResearchGroup/WS_chalmers/README.md

 The recommended way to install COMPAS is using `conda`, which is the package and environment manager of Anaconda.
-For this workshop, we will install COMPAS version `0.5.2` in a virtual environment named "chalmers" running on Python 3.7.
+For this workshop, we will install the latest COMPAS version in a virtual environment named "chalmers" running on Python 3.7.

 On the command line, do